huawenbo/GGOT/README.md

 <img src="assets/Numsim.png" alt="Overview" style="zoom:25%;">

-If you have any problems about this repository, please send email to hwb0856@stu.xjtu.edu.cn for discussion
+If you have any problems with this repository, please send emails to hwb0856@stu.xjtu.edu.cn for discussions.